Andy4495/Windows10-on-iMac2011/README.md

 ## Replacing HDD with SSD

 Replacing the HDD with an SSD immediately makes this iMac a capable machine for general home use.
-It will not make it a gaming machine.

-However, the last MacOS version supported for this model is High Sierra (MacOS X 10.13.x), so Apple is no longer providing software and security updates.

 Before swapping the HDD for the SSD, install the latest MacOS updates on the HDD.
 This is mainly to ensure that you have the latest firmware installed.